jacobrosenthal/workshop-iot-devfest/readme.md

 * [Tomu](https://tomu.im)
 * (optional) VScode or IntelliJ for code completion. (neither vim, sublime, or anything else completes decently sadly)

+## me
+I'm a freelance embedded engineer.
+I've specialized in embedded bluetooth consulting recently which has kept me all up and down the stack from Chrome and Web Bluetooth down to drivers and RTOS.
+I was recently diagnosed with Rust and am told I have been insufferable since.
+I've recently taken over the [monthly Phoenix Rust meetup](https://www.meetup.com/Desert-Rustaceans/) and we'd love to have you there to continue what we start today.
+You'll also find a weekly study group called booze.rs held both offline and online in #rust on http://az-webdevs.slack.com so please join us there to keep up with the community and ask your code questions.

 ## anotomy of Rust program and some workflow